Docs/CMS Integrations/Shopify Integration

 1. Select Blog: Choose the target blog (e.g., "News") from the dropdown menu.

-2. Configure Default Author (Optional): If your Shopify blog requires an author field, you can set a default author name here.
-This will be applied to all articles published via this integration.
+2. Configure Default Author (Optional): Set a default author name to be applied to all published articles.

-3. Configure Drip Feed (Optional): Enable the Drip Feed scheduler to automatically publish ready articles from your queue at a steady pace (approximately every 5 minutes).
+3. Configure Drip Feed (Optional): Enable the Drip Feed scheduler to automatically publish articles from your queue at a steady pace.

 4. Click Save Configuration.